MarkThisHat/libft/README.md

-This repository should be a basic html page using the first block of the Odin Project
+This repository has the latest version of libft, for use in C projects while attending 42 school.